wiaidp/R-package-SSA-Predictor/README.md

 SSA-predictor (Simple Sign Accuracy): this is a generalization of the classic mean-square error (MSE) forecast paradigm

-There should be three folders in this package:
+There should be four folders in this package:

 1. Data

 2. R: functions for computing the SSA criterion

 3. SSA Tutorials: sample R-code on various topics (introductory examples, forecasting, signal extraction with HP, BK and HF filters)

+4. Technical proofs: complete theoretical results for the SSA-design (univariate case, without explicit timeliness aspects)

 There’s also an R-project file named SSA_package.Rproj